oconnor663/keybase_validator/design.md

 ## A Sketch of Operation in the Steady State

 Here's a rough description of what the validator does in its steady state, focusing just on the Merkle roots and on the users tree.
-The word "fetch" below could be interpreted to mean an individual network fetch, however in the performance section below we'll discuss how we expect to use batch fetching and caching to hit our performance target.
+The word "fetch" here could be interpreted to mean an individual network fetch, however in the performance section below we'll discuss how we expect to use batch fetching and caching.

-- Once a minute, the main loop hits `merkle/root.json` and fetches the latest merkle root seqno.
+- Once a minute, or when prompted by a caller, the main loop hits `merkle/root.json` and fetches the latest merkle root seqno.
 - The **root loop**.
-For each seqno between the last one verified and the new
+For each seqno between the most recent one previously verified and this new one:
-  one:
-  - Fetch the root node at this seqno.
+  - Fetch the root node at that seqno.
-  - Verify that it's signed correctly, contains the correct seqno, contains the correct prev pointers, etc.
+  - Verify that it's signed correctly by the root key, contains the correct seqno, contains the correct prev pointers, etc.
-  - Recusviely fetch and walk the interior merkle tree nodes under this root, finding all the user leaves that differ from the previous verified root.
+  - Recursively fetch and walk the interior merkle tree nodes under this root, finding all the user leaves that differ from the previous verified root.
   - The **user loop**.
-For each user that was updated, for each sigchain seqno between the last verified for that user and the new one:
+For each user that was updated, for each sigchain seqno between the most recent verified one for that user and this new one:
     - Fetch the sigchain link at that seqno.
     - If needed, fetch keys for the user.
-Note that "needed" is hard to determine prior to the introduction of the PGP `full_hash` field in the sigchain, but we might be able to assume that all new PGP keys from this point forward will include that field, and only re-fetch keys when we encounter a new `full_hash`.
+Note that "needed" is tricky to determine prior to the introduction of the PGP `full_hash` field in the sigchain, but we might be able to assume that all new PGP keys from this point forward will include that field, and only re-fetch keys when we encounter a new `full_hash`.
-    - Verify that it's signed correctly, contains the correct seqno, contains the correct prev pointers, etc.
+    - Verify that it's signed correctly by an active sibkey, contains the correct seqno, contains the correct prev pointers, etc.
+    - Update the user's set of active sibkeys if necessary.

-When all of this completes, every new merkle root has been incorporated into the local tree, and every user update has been verified.
+When all of those nested loops complete, every new merkle root has been incorporated into the local tree, and every user update has been verified.
 If any step fails verification, the process flips into a global failure state, from which it doesn't attempt to recover.

 In this design, the API of the validator is a single REST endpoint.
 Clients query the validator by sending along the last signed merkle root they saw from keybase.io.
+The validator checks signatures on what the client sent and immediately records it (or confirms that it matches an existing known root with that seqno).
+This constitutes a sort of gossip protocol between clients and the validator, to try to catch any inconsistencies in what keybase.io is reporting.
-If the root they send has a valid signature, and the validator hasn't yet seen it, this will kick off a run of the root loop to catch up and wait for it to complete.
-The validator will also record every signed merkle root that it encounters, and any inconsistencies will lead to another permanent failure state, making these requests a sort of gossip protocol about what each client is seeing.
-After the root loop catches up to the request, if everything went smoothly, the API call returns success.
+If the submitted root is newer than what the validator has seen, it immediately kicks off a new run of the root loop to catch up, and waits for that loop to complete before responding to the client.
+After the root loop catches up, if everything went smoothly, the API call returns success.

-If the validator sees any errors during the root loop, it fails the client request that started it (if any) and all subsequent requests.
+If the validator sees any errors during the root loop, or comes across any inconsistent root nodes that claim the same seqno, it fails the client request that started it (if any) and all subsequent requests.
 The request may also fail with a "not yet bootstrapped" error if the validator hasn't yet completed its first bootstrapping runs through root loop.

 ## Caching